 The key to fixing the electronic throttle control system is to properly diagnose the system, and then identify the precise cause of the problem.
 Once this has been achieved, the appropriate parts can be repaired or replaced, returning your electronic throttle control system to proper operation.
 This can involve new sensors, wiring, or even a computer.

-To be sure that the problem with your electronic throttle control system is limited to the electronic components, your mechanic should also check out the mechanical parts that are related to your ETC system.
-There are many mechanical issues that can produce the symptoms noted above.
-These things should be ruled in or out, and then repaired as necessary.
+To be sure that the problem with your electronic throttle control system is limited to the electronic components, your mechanic should also check out the mechanical parts of your ETC system.
+Many mechanical issues can produce the symptoms noted above.
+These things should be ruled in or out and repaired as necessary.

 What does it cost to fix or replace your electronic throttle control?

-As with many types of automotive repairs, the best general answer to this question is, "it depends."
-Your ETC is part of your engine computer, which is part of your emissions control system.
+As with many automotive repairs, the best general answer to this question is, "It depends."
+Your ETC is part of your engine computer and your emissions control system.
 This means that there is a great deal of variability in figuring an estimated cost, based on:

 - How complex (and time-consuming) the diagnostic process is